 - Chat Apps - Slack, Yammer, Sribblar, and several other applications allow you to share emails based on topic of interest, level of privacy, and more.
 You can create little chat rooms for just a few collaborators, or share information and ideas much more broadly.
 You can also use forum software or project apps like Trello or Basecamp for group conversations.

 - Video Conferencing - The next step up would be video conferencing with the option of sharing not only video of one another but also computer screens.
 It’s great to be able to actually show people the site or software you’re working with, while describing or discussing it aloud.
-Top options for this type of service include Skype, GoToMeeting, and UberConference.
+Top options for this type of service include Skype, Zoom, GoToMeeting, and UberConference.
 Google Hangout is also an option, though it’s not as well suited for business needs.

 Learn how to get your team setup and working together with Slack: